 - Discolored urine and feces

-The disease is extremely contagious and transmitted through contaminated feces and nasal discharge.
+The disease is highly contagious and transmitted through contaminated feces and nasal discharge.
 It can also spread through direct contact with sick birds and contaminated food and water.

 Pacheco’s disease sometimes appears as pink, cauliflower-lie growths called papillomas.
 Papillomas grow in the mouth and digestive tracts, causing wheezing open-mouthed breathing, and difficulty swallowing.